 3. Incident Management and Reporting Clauses

-4. Data Protection and Security Requirements
+4. Data Security Requirements

 Key Takeaways: Strengthening Contract Compliance for DORA

-- Engage with your legal and procurement teams to ensure new contracts are DORA-compliant from the outset.
+- Engage with your legal and procurement teams to ensure new ICT contracts are DORA-compliant from the outset.

 Register today to secure your spot!